serzhshakur/qa-automation-micronaut/readme.md

 For Windows machines you must run  `gradlew.bat` instead

 ### Travis CI
-This project has integration with travis-ci so each time a new code is pushed to repo a pipeline on Travis is automatically triggered and the following tests are executed
+This project has integration with travis-ci so each time a new code is pushed to repo a [pipeline run on Travis](https://travis-ci.org/serzhshakur/qa-automation-micronaut) is automatically triggered and the following tests are executed
 - _Openweather API tests_
 - _Wiktionary WEB tests using Chrome browser_
 - _Wiktionary WEB tests using Firefox browser_